Tax Incentives: What You Need To Know for Tax Season

 All Manitoban households (both rented and owned) may be eligible for the credit.
 Seniors may also be eligible for an additional credit.

-New or first-time homeowners can save up to $700 off their property taxes with this credit.
+In 2022, anyone eligible for the Manitoba Education Property Tax Credit can receive up to $437.50 for the 2022 tax year.
 A new or first-time homeowner includes someone moving to the province, leaving their current rental accommodations to a home or someone in a newly built home.
 If you already receive the tax credit on your property tax statement, you won’t be impacted.

 Here’s how it works: